SRP Protocol Version 0

 Logging

-SrpV0 uses Rogue C++ logging, not Python logging.
+SrpV0 uses Rogue C++ logging.

 • Logger name: pyrogue.SrpV0

-• Configuration API: rogue.Logging.setFilter('pyrogue.SrpV0', rogue.Logging.Debug)
+• Legacy Logging API: rogue.Logging.setFilter('pyrogue.SrpV0', rogue.Logging.Debug)

 • Typical messages: transmitted request headers, received response headers, undersized frames, bad headers, expired transactions, and error tails